MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.219-30.md

 (b) *Applicability.* This clause applies only to -

-(1) Contracts that have been set aside or reserved for, or awarded on a sole source basis to, WOSB concerns eligible under the WOSB Program;
+(1) Contracts that have been set aside for, or awarded on a sole source basis to, WOSB concerns eligible under the WOSB Program;

-(2) Part or parts of a multiple-award contract that have been set aside for WOSB concerns eligible under the WOSB Program; and
+(2) Part or parts of a multiple-award contract that have been set aside for WOSB concerns eligible under the WOSB Program;

-(3) Orders set aside for WOSB concerns eligible under the WOSB Program, under multiple-award contracts as described in 8.405-5 and 16.505(b)(2)(i)(F).
+(3) Orders set aside for WOSB concerns eligible under the WOSB Program, under multiple-award contracts as described in 8.405-5 and 16.505(b)(2)(i)(F); and

+(4) Orders issued directly to WOSB concerns eligible under the WOSB Program under multiple-award contracts as described in 19.504(c)(1)(ii).

 (c) *General.* (1) Offers are solicited only from WOSB concerns eligible under the WOSB Program.
 Offers received from concerns that are not WOSB concerns eligible under the WOSB program shall not be considered.